Finding The Right Independent Living Program For Young Adults From Montana

 Our job training programs provide young men and women a new perspective and a new start toward a successful and fulfilling future.

 We provide a very effective approach by providing specialized job coaching.
 Effectual employment training and practical applications of workplace "best practices" will be key components to their success.
 Crossroads’ students attend school and go to work while living in a structured environment (including therapeutic support when needed).

 Another important aspect of the treatment we provide is academic assistance.
 Many of the young adults from Montana who enroll with ATC are still in need of completing their education.
 However, before they can successfully pursue a degree or trade, most of our students need to develop study skills and change their approach (attitude) toward academics.

 We have been very successful in helping young people from Montana restore their academic hopes and dreams.
 In addition, we provide specialized assistance for those with learning disorders (like ADHD).
-For more information about our academic assistance programs click here.
+For more information about our academic assistance programs visit our Education and Vocation page.

 For more for parents from Montana resources visit: DOE’s Office of Special Education and Rehabilitative Services (OSERS) American Psychiatric Association

 Mental Health Resources for Parents and Young Adults in Montana: